Noob-2-pro/CalC-App/README.md

-# calc
+# Cal-C APP

-A simple yet exciting calculator app made using flutter . implemented using GridView .
+A simple yet exciting calculator app made using flutter with some more functionlities than basic calcutor apps. made using gridview builder and [math_expressions](https://pub.dev/packages/math_expressions) flutter package.

-Still in progress ....
+###About :
+- UI is complete and inspired from Realme UI calculator app.
+- All basic calculator functions are working properly.

+###Issues -
+- evaluating inverse functions , pi , exponentials ,10^ , x^2 are not working.
+- feature to display result in DEG and RAD results is not implements yet.

 ## Getting Started